hoangle66/CS4961-62-SBPD-PowerBI/README.md

 ### `SBPD_HR_EPR_Report.pbix`  (Thin Report)

 - Connects to James's old Employee Smartsheet data.
+- Might need to be rewired to the current Smartsheet table.
 - Might be picked up back later on to quickly prepare all visuals for presentation or demo.

 In short: This file is where I adjusted the dashboard to be ready for ealier demos (no longer needed).